And what it’s quietly costing your growth, your joy, your team, and your future exit options

 - Sales KPIs

-But very few track valuation as a KPI.
-And what you don’t track, you can’t intentionally improve.
+But very few track valuation as a performance metric.

-When you start treating valuation like a measurable metric, your decisions change.
+When owners start thinking about valuation as a KPI, decisions change.

 - Hiring